Entered February 2020; revised June 2020

 This pleasant painting has received little attention from scholars.
 As the composition was probably not in France and was not recorded in Jullienne’s Oeuvre gravé, it went unmentioned.
 In the mid-nineteenth century the composition was known through a copy in the Burat collection that was thought to be from Watteau’s hand (our copy 1).
 But even that work quickly fell from sight.
 The first mention of L’Orgueillieux occurred only in the mid-twentieth century.Once Watteau’s picture came to light, it was accepted by Mathey, Ferré, Roland Michel, Macchia and Montagni, Rosenberg and Prat, Temperini, and Michel.
 Quite remarkably, there have been no opposing voices.

 None of the scholars who have accepted the painting have commented on its tondo shape.
 Certainly the circular format nicely accommodates the markedly asymmetrical composition.
 The centrality given to the Mezzetin and the way in which the curvature of the frame embraces the women is skillful.
 Yet such a circular format is without parallel in Watteau’s oeuvre.
-There are many oval paintings, both vertical and horizontal ovals—a shape often given to early eighteenth-century paintings.
-But there are no circular works, not in Watteau’s oeuvre nor in the works of his satellites.
-Two of Watteau’s paintings, La Danse paysanne and La Cascade, were cut down into circular panels, but only in the late eighteenth century.
-How then are we to account for the circular nature of this panel?
+He painted many oval pictures, both vertical ovals and horizontal ones, and it is a shape often found among early eighteenth-century paintings.
+But there are no circular pictures, not in Watteau’s oeuvre nor in the works of his satellites.

-The panel was examined in 2020 by conservator David Bull, who has confirmed that the painting was originally executed as a circle and that, curiously, the grain runs at a diagonal; had the panel been rectangular, the grain of the wood would have run either vertically or horizontally.
-It appears that this wood was not intended to serve for a painting but, rather, was salvaged from some other project.
-The artist’s use of such secondhand materials, although unorthodox, is not unheard of in Watteau’s oeuvre.
-Indeed, several of Watteau’s other works were painted on secondhand materials: La Leçon d’amour was painted on a carriage door, and La Déclaration was executed on the reverse side of a discarded copper plate used for engraving.
-Yet, such evidence does not explain why Watteau chose a circular format in this instance.
+The panel was examined in 2020 by conservator David Bull, who noted that, curiously, the grain runs at a diagonal; It appears that this wood was not intended to serve for a painting but, rather, was salvaged from some other project.
+The artist’s use of secondhand materials, although unorthodox, is not unheard of in Watteau’s oeuvre.
+Indeed, several of Watteau’s other works were painted on secondhand materials: La Leçon d’amour was painted on a carriage door, and La Déclaration was executed on the reverse side of a discarded copper engraving plate.

 Also notable is the marked asymmetry of the composition.
 Although it might seem a novel solution, in fact, Watteau employed such asymmetrical compositions throughout his career.
 It was already present in his early L’Enchanteur and was used to great advantage in Les Deux cousines.
 In these and other examples, although the figures are to one side, they are balanced by trees in the middle ground on the other side.
 In L’Orgueilleux, on the other hand, the foliage at the left is minimized, making the asymmetry even more marked.